oluwasheeun/Recell_Project/README.md

 # Recell Project

+## Summary
+To build a linear regression model that predicts resell price for a used phone.
+See detailed description below

 ## Background:

 Buying and selling used smartphones used to be something that happened on a handful of online marketplace sites.
 But the used and refurbished phone market has grown considerably over the past decade, and a new IDC (International Data Corporation) forecast predicts that the used phone market would be worth $52.7bn by 2023 with a compound annual growth rate (CAGR) of 13.6\% from 2018 to 2023.
 This growth can be attributed to an uptick in demand for used smartphones that offer considerable savings compared with new models.